yasaswinigongati/second-brain/README.md

 🧠 Second-brain

 # What it is:
-A local-first AI-powered note-taking app that lets users write, organize, and chat with their own notes using RAG (Retrieval-Augmented Generation).
+A local-first AI-powered personal note-taking app that lets users write, organize, and chat with their own notes using RAG (Retrieval-Augmented Generation).

 # Frontend:
 Built with Next.js 14, TypeScript, Tailwind CSS, Zustand, and React Query for a fast, responsive UI.